 ◻︎ Task complete, or

 If you find that you don’t get around to completing a task within a certain timeframe and need to move it to the following week or month, this is known as migration – and of course there’s a new symbol to denote this too:

 ⍄ Task migrated

 Finally, if the task is not yet complete but has no immediate deadline, you may wish to migrate it to your future log instead of a given weekly or monthly spread, in which case you can show it like this:

 ⍃ Task scheduled into future log

-You may wish to introduce an appointment symbol to your key to keep track of GP consults or business meetings, and a triangle is often used:
+You may wish to introduce an appointment symbol to your key to keep track of important things like GP consults or business meetings, and a triangle is often used:

 △ = Appointment

 Just like with the square task, you can strike this through or colour it in once you’ve attended/concluded you appointment or meeting: